jameskiper/Crime-and-Politics/README.md

 5. When you are done working in the virtual environment, you can deactivate it by running the following command: deactivate

 ### Usage:

-1. Open the Jupyter Notebook or run the Python script:

-2. To run my script:
+1. To run my script:
      Open my datafiles folder and open Edit_Finished_code_dataframe_for_project-1.ipynb to run my project script.
     ```

-3. Use jupyter notebook "main.ipynb"
+2. Use jupyter notebook "main.ipynb"

      OR